rwb/c200/README.md

 * What will I be able to do when this course is over?

-These are the course learning outcomes which I have defined as your being able to: (1) explain the meaning and limitations of commonly used statistics related to crime and criminal justice; (2) identify and describe the concepts of point estimation, interval estimation, and hypothesis testing; (3) analyze certain kinds of quantitative criminological evidence, considering both the strengths and weaknesses of methodological approaches often used in our discipline; and (4) perform basic statistical calculations related to criminologically interesting phenomena.
+These are the course learning outcomes which I have defined as your being able to: (1) explain the meaning and limitations of commonly used statistics related to crime and criminal justice; (2) describe the concepts of point estimation, interval estimation, and hypothesis testing; (3) analyze certain kinds of quantitative criminological evidence, considering both the strengths and weaknesses of methodological approaches often used in our discipline; and (4) perform basic statistical calculations related to criminologically interesting phenomena.

 * Will there be homework?